Galatasaray S.K. (football): European matches

-Galatasaray fans attach high importance to European competitions, and Galatasaray is known as the Conqueror of Europe by their fans.
-This nickname underlines the importance of the UEFA Cup and the UEFA Super Cup Galatasaray managed to win during the 1999–2000 season.
-Galatasaray fans also have a reputation in Europe as being one of the most fanatic in the world, along with ultrAslan.
-Ryan Giggs once said I've never experienced anything like Galatasaray.
-Three hours before kick-off, we went out to have a look at the pitch and the stadium was overcrowded!
+Galatasaray fans place significant emphasis on European competitions.
+The club's supporters refer to Galatasaray as the "Conqueror of Europe", a nickname that references the club's victories in the UEFA Cup and the UEFA Super Cup during the 1999–2000 season.
+Galatasaray fans, including the group ultrAslan, have been described as among the most vocal supporters in European football.
+In an interview, Ryan Giggs commented on the atmosphere at Galatasaray's stadium: "Three hours before kick-off, we went out to have a look at the pitch and the stadium was overcrowded!
 The chanting was brilliant: one side starts, then the other, then quiet, then all of them chanting!
 The players really enjoyed it.
-Before it was good, after it wasn't for us.'
+Before it was good, after it wasn't for us."

 Records

 Galatasaray fans broke the "loudest crowd roar at a sport stadium" record on 18 March 2011 at Galatasaray's new stadium Rams Park in Istanbul.
 A peak reading of 140.76 dBA was recorded.

-On May 12, 2024, Galatasaray broke the longest home winning streak record (17), beating their own record (14 on 11 March 2023) in Turkish Süper Lig history with a 3–2 win over FK Karagümrük.
+On 12 May 2024, Galatasaray broke the longest home winning streak record (17), beating their own record (14 on 11 March 2023) in Turkish Süper Lig history with a 3–2 win over FK Karagümrük.